grantsweeney02/WisdomWidget/README.md

-# NotesHelper
+# WisdomWidget

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-NotesHelper is an innovative tool designed to enhance online learning and research efficiency for students, educators, and professionals.
+WisdomWidget is an innovative tool designed to enhance online learning and research efficiency for students, educators, and professionals.
 By seamlessly integrating with web browsers through a Chrome extension, it allows users to create, store, and manage notes directly from various websites.
 These notes can be organized under specific assignments or projects, facilitating a structured approach to information gathering and review.

 ## Table of Contents